 What would I do if I had $100.
 I would definitely open a savings account and build it more and more until it gets to certain milestones like $1000 or more where more and more opportunities open up as you have more and more money.

 The whole point of opening investment accounts is for the money to work for you and not worrying about it and with right steps and guidance along the way, you can earn much more.
-Opening a savings account should be your temporary solution because I so call it a slow moving slope, you will earn enough from interest acquired but what if I tell you that you can double or even triple or more of that amount if you don’t just put the money into savings for the rest of your life.
+Opening a savings account should be your temporary solution because I so call it a slow moving slope, you will earn enough from interest acquired but what if I tell you that you can double or even triple or more of that amount if you don’t just put all the money into savings for the rest of your life.
 This system is for people who don’t care much about their finances and many other options.

-Another catch is you need to make sure that you have emergency money backed up, usually if you put money into savings account, you should be prepared to keep them there for a whole because there are most likely fees to take out money any earlier than your set term.
+Another catch is you need to make sure that you have emergency money backed up, usually if you put money into savings account, you should be prepared to keep them there for a whole because there are going to be fees to take out money earlier than your currently set term with them.

 Peer To Peer Lending